• Skip to primary navigation

 Spread the tofu out in a single layer on the prepared baking sheet.
 Ensure the tofu nuggets aren’t touching each other so they crisp up.
 If you have excess paste, don’t pour it on the baking sheet.

-Cook for 30-35 minutes or until the tofu nuggets have turned golden brown, flipping halfway through.
-Be careful flipping, they may stick a little.
-If you choose not to flip the bottoms that touch the pan do get browner, and some pieces of coating may not have set.
+Cook for 30-35 minutes or until the tofu nuggets have turned golden brown.
+If you want to flip halfway through, be careful, they may stick a little.
+If you choose not to flip the bottoms that touch the pan, do get browner, and some pieces of coating may not have set.
+I don't find it necessary to flip.

 Serving suggestions